 A few hours drive north of the town of Mto wa Mbu, near the border to Kenya, lies Lake Natron.
 Away from the safari- and therefore main tourist trail, this was supposed to be a relatively cheap adventure (compared to the safaris).
 Pictures on Google showed a red colored salt lake, thousands of flamingos, and the amazing crater landscape of Ol Doinyo Lengai volcano.
-It looked amazing and we had to go there, no matter what.
+It looked great and we had to go there, no matter what.

-How to get to Lake Natron
+How to Get to Lake Natron

 There are three ways to get to Engaresero, the Lake Natron region’s main town: By bus, on foot, or by car.
 The bus, a converted truck, was the cheapest but not the best option since we wanted to be able to stop en route to take pictures as well as to bring enough food and water for several days.
 The two-day hike through the Ngorongoro Highlands to Lake Natron sounded amazing but the park fees alone (USD 60 per person per day, plus 18% VAT) were enough for us to put that possibility aside.
 So what was left was the car.